DreamsofPy/curiosity/README.md

 The expected filename is being used just so that we would have consistent naming across the board.

-Disagree with a filename, want to add a problem..
-It is just a pull request away.
+Disagree with a filename, want to add a question that you think deserves to be solved..
+You are always welcome to send in a pull request.

 Questions: